Skip to main content

 Foreign keys are forceObject

-Unpopulated relations are serialized as foreign key values, e.g. { author: 1 }, if you want to enforce objects, e.g. { author: { id: 1 } }, use serialization: { forceObject: false } in your ORM config.
+Unpopulated relations are serialized as foreign key values, e.g. { author: 1 }, if you want to enforce objects, e.g. { author: { id: 1 } }, use serialization: { forceObject: true } in your ORM config.

 For strict typings to respect the global config option, you need to define it on your entity class via Config symbol: